tianjingle/Scaffold/README.md

 # Scaffold
-What is Scaffold? scaffold is project`s tool for project management.witch include spring cloud、git、jenkins、apollo etc.Scaffold make micro server management easy.you can control micros server`s run and stop and micros developtment.the discricption of scaffold is mirco service management web service.
+What is Scaffold? scaffold is project management tool for java project and deploy.witch include spring cloud、git、jenkins、apollo etc.Scaffold make micro server management easy.you can control micros server`s run and stop and micros developtment.the discricption of scaffold is mirco service management web service.

 # developt step
 ##### 1.user role and view control.